Prolog: God Is Love

 Wolves reflect the world’s system.
 The world rewards getting ahead at any cost—through manipulation, exploitation, and even crime.
 Its mindset can be summed up like this: “Get all you can, can all you get, and then sit on the can.”
 But Scripture says people “do not have because they do not ask God” (see James 4:1–10).
 So, like wolves, they savage on others to survive.
 A hungry wolf attacks a flock to stay alive.

 This is the kind of danger Jesus speaks about in John 10.
-When the flock is threatened, the sheep need a pastor, or a shepherd.
+When the flock is threatened, the sheep need a pastor, or a shepherd (See Matthew 18:17 & John 10:12).
 Pastors are given by the Lord to protect the flock and confront the wolf.
 They carry both a shepherd's staff and a shepherd's rod: the staff draws a wandering sheep back to safety, and the rod corrects and defends—used to drive away the predator.
+In that sense, pastors are called to be protectors of the flock.
 Pastors are wolf killers.
-In that sense, pastors are called to be protectors of the flock.

 Do you see the connection between the wolf and the world?
 With that in mind, I will share scriptures about the world that lead into John 10, where Jesus speaks of the wolf scattering the sheep.
 But first, consider this picture: in the Spirit, this is what that officer represents—a wolf in sheep’s clothing.

-The ravenousness of the world's members is hatred, violence, greed and murder.
-This is how they treat people in the world to get ahead.
-Such as reading murder books trying to stay hip.
-They take their ways into church.
+The ravenousness of the world is seen in hatred, violence, greed, and murder.
+This is how many people in the world treat others to get ahead—like staying “hip” by filling their minds with murder stories and violent things.
+Then they bring those same ways into the church.

 The World